SATURN STILLS / SCIENCE PHOTO LIBRARY SATURN STILLS / SCIENCE PHOTO LIBRARY

 Xenical anti-obesity drug.
-Obese woman holds a Xenical (orlistat) anti-obesity capsule, for use in weight loss.
+Obese woman holds a bubble pack of Xenical (orlistat) anti-obesity capsules, for use in weight loss.
 Released in the USA in 1998, it is a non-systemic lipase inhibitor drug or fat blocker.
 Unlike many other diet drugs, this drug does not achieve its effect by acting on the brain.
 It acts on the gastro-intestinal tract to prevent the absorption of fat by about 30 percent.
 In a one-year clinical trial, the average patient weighing 220 pounds lost 20 pounds (10% body weight) taking Xenical on a moderately reduced calorie diet.
 Xenical also reduces LDL cholesterol in the blood.
 Obese people weigh 20% or more of their desirable body weight.

 Model release available.
 Property release not required.